piofthings/web/dev/posts/piwars-getting-started.md

 Until such time here are a few random images of our progress.

 P.S.
 If you are a part of PiWars then you should probably join the <a href="https://discord.gg/9Hfjbu4">Discord group</a> run by Tom Oinn.
-It has an enthusiastic bunch on Roboteers who have either participated in a Piwars before or are signing up this year.
+It has an enthusiastic bunch on roboteers who have either participated in a PiWars before or are signing up this year.
 It is a very nice place to ask any question.

 <div id="carousel-example-generic" class="carousel slide" data-ride="carousel">